 How many servings of Halloween dirt pudding does this make?

-Using the entire prepared (3.4 ounce) box of chocolate pudding and about half of the prepared (3.4 ounce) box vanilla pudding, I made eight Halloween dirt pudding cups using 10 ounce glasses (like a double old fashioned-size glass).
+Using the entire prepared (3.4 ounce) box of chocolate pudding and about half of the prepared (3.4 ounce) box vanilla pudding, this recipe makes 8 Halloween dirt pudding cups using 10 ounce glasses (like a double old fashioned-size glass).

-I did have about half of the vanilla pudding left over, which I just snacked on while making the Halloween pudding cups.
-If you didn’t want leftovers, you could make a thicker middle layer of the orange pudding if there’s room in your glasses!
+You will have about half of the vanilla pudding left over.
+If you don’t want leftovers, you could make a thicker middle layer of the orange pudding if there’s room in your glasses!

 Why is my pudding grainy?